-All grains are celebrated at this time of year.
-Turns out after wheat, oats are my second favorite.
+All grains are celebrated at this time of year, and oats are no exception.
 Celebrate abundance with this chewy goodness.

 - Oatmeal Chocolate Chip Pancakes - Perfect for the solitary witch, this recipe makes enough for one or two people.

 - Homemade Oatcakes - No Celtic cheese board is complete without them.
 Probably.
 I don't know.
 They seem to really love them in Scotland, and they're way better when they're homemade.